dallasLab/labLogistics/SAFETY/README.md

 `labIncidentReportForm.docx` needs to be filled out in the event of a lab incident.

 `emergencyNumbers.docx` contains all the emergency numbers in the event of an emergency.

+`doorPlacard` is the lab door sign that tells everyone that we do not do anything with hazardous chemicals.
+We play with beetles and stuff.